timquinlan/Wallarm-Solutions-Engineer-Challenge/README.md

 ## Summary

 I chose to deploy a sidecar because it seems like the quickest way to demonstrate Wallarm to Kubernetes users since it doesn't require any changes to the exisisting cluster networking setup.
-I set up a cluster with two applications, one gets a Wallarm Sidecar, the other remains unprotected.
-The cluster is a simple k3s deployment with a Traefik ingress controller and the layout is:
+I set up a k3s cluster with a Traefik ingress controller.
+The cluster serves two applications, one with a Wallarm Sidecar, one without.
+The layout is:
 ![Cluster Diagram](imgs/Diagram.png)

 ## Troubleshooting

 The only issues I encountered were self-inflicted:
 * Initially deployed on a k3s VM running on my ARM Macbook.
 I had an issue with the postanalytics pod failing to start the wstore container.
 I tried to specify the node architecture in values.yaml with no result.
 Even with this error the WAF seemed to work, but I moved my work to an x86 cluster out of caution.
-* Forwarded a port from the host to the NGINX container, but the WAF was not getting detected.
+* Forwarded a port from the host to the NGINX container, but the WAF was not detected by gotestwaf.
 Once I changed gotestwaf to point to the service port it started to work.
-* Initially I installed gotestwaf in my user account on an x86 box running Debian 12 (golang 1.19) and got the error "unknown directive: toolchain".
+* Initially I installed gotestwaf on an x86 box running Debian 12 (golang 1.19) and got the error "unknown directive: toolchain".
 I found online that this directive was introduced in golang 1.21.
 Rather than tweak my stable box, I simply moved to a box with more up-to-date packages.

 ## Deployment Instructions